 He was a Press Secretary and Advisor on Premier Kennett’s staff.
 This experience gives him a unique insight into media law and litigation involving government.
 His range of experience gives him the ability to comprehend a wide variety of factual and tactical issues.

 James is an nationally accredited mediator.
 James is Chairman of Blueprint for Freespeech, a not for profit research organisation which conducts research and publishes best practice legislation in areas such as whistleblowing and freedom of speech.

-James recently interviewed 12 high profile whistleblowers in the UK during July 2013 as part of Blueprint’s empircal research and co-wrote Blueprint’s submissions to the UK House of Commons review of the Public Interest Disclosure Act 1998: see Blue Print For Free Speech.
+James interviewed 12 high profile whistleblowers in the UK during July 2013 as part of Blueprint’s empirical research and co-wrote Blueprint’s submissions to the UK House of Commons review of the Public Interest Disclosure Act 1998: see Blue Print For Free Speech.